-And then, at home, we’ve dealing with a new baby.
+And then, at home, we’ve been dealing with a new baby.
 Now this is not a negative.
-Far from it; it’s incredibly positive and Baby Neve has a smile that sends shockwaves right through my sould.
-But it also causes sleepless nights, more friction in the relationship, and a general sense of feeling rundown.
+Far from it; it’s incredibly positive and Baby Neve has a smile that sends shockwaves right through my soul.
+But it also causes sleepless nights, more friction in the relationship, and is a great contributor to a general sense of feeling rundown.

 Anyway, as these time-consuming areas of my life were putting on pressure, it started to get to me.
 I was feeling really down.
+Unhealthy and unhappy.
 That doesn’t happen often.
 But it does happen.